spring-guides/gs-consuming-rest/README.md

-# Getting Started: Consuming RESTful Web Services with Spring
+# Getting Started: Consuming a RESTful Web Service

 What you'll build
 -----------------

-This guide walks you through using Spring's `RestTemplate` to consume a RESTful web service.
+This guide walks you through the process of building an application that uses Spring's `RestTemplate` to consume a RESTful web service.
 Specifically, you'll use `RestTemplate` to retrieve a company's page data from Facebook's Graph API at:

     http://graph.facebook.com/gopivotal